-PNSG 1328 Leadership and Specialty Nursing for the Practical Nurse

-Summer

-Co-requisites: PNSG 1314, PNPT 1314, and PNPT 1328

-This course builds on the concepts presented in previous Practical Nursing courses and develops the skills necessary for successful performance in the job market.
-The student is introduced to leadership, management and employability skills for the practical nurse.
+PNSG 1328 Leadership and Specialty Nursing for Summer the Practical Nurse 6 class hours 4 Credits Prerequisites: PNSG 1212, PNPT 1212, PNSG 1213, PNSG 1214 Corequisites: PNSG 1314, PNPT 1314, PNPT 1328 This course bui lds on the concepts presented in previous Practical Nu irsing courses and develops the skills necessary for successful performance in the job market.
+The student is intro duced to leadership, management and employability skills for the practical nurse.